zdehkordi/sp16-hw4/README.md

 rails server
 ```

-## Just a note
+## Notes
-  There is the annotated code of how to do the same process for creating all this functionality for a user.
-The only difference
+There is the annotated code of how to do the same process for creating all this functionality for
-  is there is an integer (the dogs age) involved.
+a user.
+The only difference is there is an integer (the dogs age) involved.
+TRY not the reference
+the annotated code until you try it first, it'll make the experience more challenging.
+The specs
+are general because you will find that when making an app implementation details aren't given but
+rather general feature details.

 ## Submitting